JakeHukari/Logger/README.md

 ###### cd Logger
 ###### pip install -r requirements.txt
 ###### py Logger.py
+###### make sure to enable less secure apps on your gmail account or the logs will not get emailed to you (https://www.google.com/settings/security/lesssecureapps)

 ## Only use this for legal, educational, and ethical purposes